 With the Passionate Pantheon books, we see the City through the eyes of its residents, not from the outside.
 Our novels show us the fey as they see themselves, not as humans see them.
 (The City’s people may be human, but their language, technology, and culture have changed them immeasurably; in a myriad of subtle ways, they’re more alien to us than we are to, say, an ancient Roman Centurion.)

 Eunice has also recorded a video about this for the crowdfunder for the second Passionate Pantheon novel, Divine Burdens.
-Check it out, and don’t miss your opportunity to get a copy of the book at a reduced price before the publication date!
+Check it out!